Arch dam: History

 The development of arch dams throughout history began with the Romans in the 1st century BC and after several designs and techniques were developed, relative uniformity was achieved in the 20th century.
 The first known arch dam, the Glanum Dam, also known as the Vallon de Baume Dam, was built by the Romans in France and it dates back to the 1st century BC.
 The dam was about 12 m high and 18 m in length.
 Its radius was about 14 m, and it consisted of two masonry walls.
 The Romans built it to supply nearby Glanum with water.
 The Monte Novo Dam in Portugal was another early arch dam built by the Romans in 300 AD.
 It was 5.7 m high and 52 m long, with a radius of 19 m.
 The curved ends of the dam met with two winged walls that were later supported by two buttresses.
 The dam also contained two water outlets to drive mills downstream.

-The Dara Dam was another arch dam built by the Romans in which the historian Procopius would write of its design: "This barrier was not built in a straight line, but was bent into the shape of a crescent, so that the curve, by lying against the current of the river, might be able to offer still more resistance to the force of the stream."
+The earliest known surviving arch dam is the Iron Gate above Antioch, which combined the functionalities of a road bridge, an aqueduct bridge, a city wall, and a dam.
+The Iron Gate still functions as a dam in the present day.
+The Dara Dam was another arch dam built by the Romans.
+The historian Procopius wrote of its design: "This barrier was not built in a straight line, but was bent into the shape of a crescent, so that the curve, by lying against the current of the river, might be able to offer still more resistance to the force of the stream."